open-ticket/webdesign/team.md

 TODO: include list of maintainers etc here

 # Want to get involved?

-TODO: Add details of how to get involed
+Create a new GitHub issue [here](https://github.com/open-ticket/openticket-meta/issues) and we'll reach out to you with details of how to join our Slack team.
+Soon, we'll create a portal for automatic invites.
+(Probably after I finish my exams) :sob: